BrianMiller793/rpifreeswitch/README.md

-# FreeSWITCH for Raspberian Lite
+﻿# FreeSWITCH for Raspbian Lite

-The purpose of this project is to make an easy-to-install system for installing and configuring FreeSWITCH on Raspberian Lite.
+The purpose of this project is to make an easy-to-install system for installing and configuring FreeSWITCH on Raspbian Lite.
 This will build the minimal configuration for FreeSWITCH.

 This has been tested on Raspberry Pi 3, using a Samsung Evo Plus 32GB microSD